code-not-found/code-not-found.github.io/_posts/jms/2014-10-16-jms-hello-world-activemq-maven.md

 The following post introduces the basic JMS concepts and illustrates them with a JMS Hello World example using ActiveMQ and Maven.

-To use JMS, we need to have a JMS provider that can manage the sessions, queues and topics.
+To use JMS, we need to have a JMS provider that can manage the sessions, queues, and topics.
 Some examples of known JMS providers are [Apache ActiveMQ](http://activemq.apache.org/){:target="_blank"}, WebSphere MQ from IBM or SonicMQ from Aurea Software.
 Starting from Java EE version 1.4, a JMS provider has to be contained in all Java EE application servers.

 # The JMS API Programming Model